sibeshkar/sibeshkar.github.io/content/notes/questions.md

 4. How will intelligent machines and humans co-exist before, and during a post-scarcity society?
 5. How could one align the interests of a superintelligence with those of it's creators?

-Cognitive Science :
+### Cognitive Science :

 1. How does the human brain manage to do so much with so less?
 2. Why does the octopus brain look so much like the mammalian brain in structure and function even though they took different evolutionary paths?
 3. Why and how did we evolve to dream?
 4. How could one way approximate a mind in-silico?
 5. How does the human mind mine abstractions to find relations between unrelated things?

-Space Exploration :
+### Space Exploration :

 1. What does the tech tree to industrialize/colonize the galaxy look like?
 2. What does the first self-replicating probe to colonize space look like?
+3. What will a step-by-step roadmap to construct the first Dyson swarm around the sun include?
-3. Why does it seem like we are alone in the universe?
+4. Why does it seem like we are alone in the universe?

 Reality :